bjnortier/senio-client/README.md

 ## Getting started

+Create your sensor on [https://www.senio.io](senio.io).
+The rest of this document assumes you have a sensor named **rpi** with the following fields:

+- "temp" scalar
+- "humidity" scalar
+- "cam1" image

 Clone this repo to you Raspberry Pi:

     $ git clone https://github.com/bjnortier/senio-client.git

-Create your sensor on [https://www.senio.io](senio.io).
-The rest of this document assumes you have a sensor with "temp" and "humidity" scalar fields, and a "cam1" image field defined on a sensor called "rpi".
-Copy the device key to the clipboard.

 Copy the senio.ini.UPDATE_ME_WITH_SENSOR_VALUES to senio.ini:

     $ cp senio.ini.UPDATE_ME_WITH_SENSOR_VALUES senio.ini